By The Wyoming LLC Attorney TeamMay 19, 2023

 To do this, create a business account.
 A business account comes with its own cards that can then be used to make business-specific purchases.
 The most important thing to keep in mind once you have a business account is to keep your purchases as separate as possible.
 This will be a key factor should your LLC ever be sued as it will protect your personal assets from any harm.

-To open a business account, you need to provide a bank with your articles of organization, an EIN and a copy of your operating agreement (should you have them).
+To open a business account, you need to provide a bank with your articles of organization, an EIN, and a copy of your operating agreement (should you have them).
 As with anything, you can and should call the bank ahead of time to see if there are any additional items you need to provide or forms you should complete beforehand.

 The Revised LLC Act of Ohio went into effect on 2/11/2022.
 This law impacts how LLCs are filed and how they are treated after filing.
-As an example, LLCs may be for-profit or nonprofit, and would have been designated as such in the past.
+As an example, LLCs may be for-profit or nonprofit and would have been designated as such in the past.
 Now, an LLC can be formed as either without additional designation.

 This act also changed the requirement for having a registered agent.
 Now, a statutory agent must be retained at all times.
 If a company does not have one, the state will notify them that they have 30 days to find a new one.
-After receiving the warning, the company must update their agent information, or the Secretary of State’s office will cancel the business’s registration.
+After receiving the warning, the company must update its agent information, or the Secretary of State’s office will cancel the business’s registration.

 The Ohio Revised LLC Act also impacted management structure.
 It eliminated the distinction between member-managed and manager-managed LLC structures.
 Now, the way LLCs are structured is up to the operating agreement.
 Once updated, the operating agreement needs to be filed with a statement of authority (Form 613).
 Filing this form costs $50.